Acme: A Research Framework for Distributed Reinforcement Learning: Agent Algorithms

+The amount of regularization is controlled by a temperature $\alpha$ which can be either set or learned.
+Finally, it is worth highlighting that SAC makes use of the \emph{reparameterization trick} to parameterize its stochastic policy as a deterministic policy and independent noise.

+\paragraph{MPO} \tagcontinuous \tagoffpolicy \tagQnetwork \tagPnetwork \tagbootstrapping \\[\parskip] Introduced by~\citet{abdolmaleki2018mpo}, Maximum a posteriori Policy Optimization (MPO) is another actor-critic algorithm which employs KL-regularization in the policy optimization step.
+Due to the fact that MPO is agnostic to the choice of how its Q-function is learned our implementation does so in an equivalent manner to DDPG.
+Its main contribution, instead, lies in terms of how its policy is learned.
+In the literature it is often formulated as under the guise of \textit{RL as inference}~\citep{levine2018inference} and is solved using the classical expectation-maximization (EM) algorithm.
+Because of this particular approach, the objective minimized by gradient descent takes the following peculiar form:

-which includes a Kullback-Leibler (KL) divergence regularization that targets a hyperparameter $\epsilon$.
-This regularization makes sure (\textit{i}) that the online policy $\pi_\theta$ does not move too far from the target network $\pi_{\theta'}$ and (\textit{ii}) that the online policy keeps adapting if necessary.
-Finally, the dual variables $\eta$ and $\alpha$ are not hyperparameters, they are \textit{dual variables} with losses of their own to change them adaptively.
+where the second term is the KL divergence regularization.
+Optimization of this objective corresponds to the M-step of the EM algorithm, and the exponentiated Q-function results from solving the E-step analytically.
+This regularization ensures that the online policy $\pi_\theta$ does not move too far from the target network $\pi_{\theta'}$ all while encouraging the online policy to continue adapting if necessary.
+Finally, the $\eta$ and $\alpha$ terms are not hyperparameters, and are instead \emph{dual variables} with losses of their own allowing them to be adaptively adjusted to the changing data distribution.
+In Acme, and the included experiments below, we also include Distributional MPO (DMPO) which makes use of a distributional critic as in D4PG and mixture-of-Gaussians MPO (MOG-MPO) which utilizes a MOG distribution for this critic.

-\paragraph{Distributional critics, D4PG, and DMPO.} Introduced by~\citet{bellemare2017distributional}, the C51 agent's critic $Z_\phi$ estimates the \textit{distribution} over returns, in contrast to the critics described so far, which only estimate the \textit{expected} return.
-Therefore, naturally we should have $Q_\phi(o, a) = \mathbb{E}Z_\phi(o,a)$.
-The D4PG~\citep{barthmaron2018d4pg} and our novel DMPO agent are adaptations of DDPG and MPO, respectively, to use this distributional critic.
-Their policy losses remains almost unchanged---the critic simply needs to be averaged.
-For instance, the D4PG policy gradient becomes:

-Meanwhile the critic loss has to be changed from~\eqref{eq:td-loss-q} to take into account the fact that we are now working with distributions.

-where $H(\cdot, \cdot)$ represents the cross-entropy.
-The projection $\Pi$ is needed since the bootstrap target is now a distribution denoted by a capital $Y_{\phi'}$ and it must be projected onto the fixed support of the critic $Z_\phi$ before the cross-entropy can be computed.